South East Asian Buddhist Iconography

 A collection of South East Asian Buddhist Iconography from various parts of Asia include bone Amulets, Buddhist charms, Buddhist temple shrines and a couple of Borobudur Stone heads, acquired by us over a period of more than forty years.

-Amulets and charms are extremely popular with Thai people as well as those from Nepal, Tibet, Indonesia and Malaysia, there is a thriving market for these amulets in these countries.
+Amulets and charms are extremely popular with Thai people as well as those from Nepal, Tibet, Indonesia and Malaysia, there is a thriving market for clay amulets for hanging around the neck, carrying and for placing on altars.

-Buddhist Amulets and charms especially made for a donation to their local temple or monastery are often blessed by a Buddhist monk to help the wearer or the owner of the amulet overcome any adversities that cross their path as well as helping to improve relationships, health, love, wealth and marriage.
+Other Buddhist Amulets and charms are especially made for a donating to the local temple or monastery, and are often blessed by a Buddhist monk to help the wearer or the owner of the amulet overcome any adversities that cross their path as well as helping to improve relationships, health, love, wealth and marriage.

 Amulet will usually have an image of the Buddha and are made from many different materials such as bone, plaster, wood and metal.
 Some amulets contain special relics of revered monks or ashes from incense or pieces from an old monastery or temple.